SeanFeldman/seanfeldman.com/content/posts/old/2010-03-17-testdriven-net-gallio-moles.md

 - TDD
 author: Sean Feldman
 ---

-Can’t figure out how to run this combination.
-Anyone has it going?
+<p>Can’t figure out how to run this combination.
+Anyone has it going?</p>